akobr/mono.me/docs/42for.net/introduction.md

 I recomend to **avoid**:

 - [microservices](/architecture/no-microservices)
-- complex infrastructure if not needed, e.g. Kubernetees
+- complex infrastructure if not needed
 - spliting you app into multiple independent blocks which are totally unrelated and not standartized
 - hire external contractors to work on the core of your product
 - any horizontal slices in your development, split frontend and backend, separate QA from developers, introduce separeted DevOps team, etc.